irenepsmith/AWSTracker/VideoDoc/Readme.md

 ### S3Service class

 The following class uses the Amazon S3 Java API to perform Amazon S3 operations.
 For example, the **getObjectBytes** method returns a byte array that represents the image.
+Notice the use of the **S3AsyncClient** object.
+For more information, see [Interface S3AsyncClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/S3AsyncClient.html).

 ```java
     package com.example.photo;